-The MemberOUSs are organized into Group ObsUnitSets (in short: GroupOUSs).
-In the trivial case, there is only one GroupOUS for each Science Goal.
-In Cycle 7, the following types of MemberOUSs can in principle be in one GroupOUS:
+The MOUSes are organized into Group ObsUnitSets (GOUSes).
+In the trivial case, there is only one GOUS for each Science Goal.
+In Cycle 9, the following types of MOUSes can in principle be in one GOUS:

+- a) The 12 m Array MOUS(s),

-b) The 7 m Array MemberOUS.
+- b) The 7 m Array MOUS,

-c) The Total Power observation MemberOUS.
+- c) The TP observation MOUS,

-d) The Total Power calibration MemberOUS (may be omitted).
+- d) The TP calibration MOUS (may be omitted).